-✓No mathematical system can exactly model a physical system.
-Uncertainty due to un-modeled dynamics and uncertain parameters is always present.

-✓Two additional causes of inconsistencies between the mathematical model and the physical system are intentional model simplification, such as linearization and model reduction and incomplete data from the model identification experiment.

-✓ Robust control theory deals with the design and synthesis of controllers for plants with uncertainty.

-$\checkmark$ A robust control system deals with the various
+- No mathematical system can exactly model a physical system.
+Uncertainty due to un-modeled dynamics and uncertain parameters is always present. - ✓ Two additional causes of inconsistencies between the mathematical model and the physical system are intentional model simplification, such as linearization and model reduction and incomplete data from the model identification experiment. - ✓ Robust control theory deals with the design and synthesis of controllers for plants with uncertainty. - ✓ A robust control system deals with the various control and stability specifications of plant in the presence of uncertainty.

-✓ Stability and control is one of the technical major challenges in the design of an aircraft.

-✓ Aircraft control system must work satisfactorily in all flight conditions without any flight safety concerns.

-✓ Aircraft is a very complex system having lot of uncertainty in un-modeled dynamics, non-linearity, sensor noise, actuator error, uncertain parameters.

-✓Also aircraft control system has to deal with the environment such as turbulence, wind shear, and
+- ✓ Stability and control is one of the technical major challenges in the design of an aircraft. - ✓ Aircraft control system must work satisfactorily in all flight conditions without any flight safety concerns. - ✓ Aircraft is a very complex system having lot of uncertainty in un-modeled dynamics, non-linearity, sensor noise, actuator error, uncertain parameters. - ✓ Also aircraft control system has to deal with the environment such as turbulence, wind shear, and wind gust.